mozilla/MozDef-Triage-Bot/README.md

-1. MozDef, using the dedicated [bot AWS user](https://github.com/mozilla/MozDef-Triage-Bot/blob/master/cloudformation/slack-triage-bot-user.yaml), [invokes The Bot's AWS Lambda function](https://github.com/mozilla/MozDef/blob/bca65c274d363d56c417caada64be05e8585cd68/alerts/actions/triage_bot.py#L497) passing The Bot a unique `identifier`, the user to pose the question to, the name of the alert to send the user, the summary test of the alert to send the user and the level of confidence MozDef has in the identity of the user
+1. MozDef, using the dedicated [bot AWS user](https://github.com/mozilla/MozDef-Triage-Bot/blob/master/cloudformation/slack-triage-bot-user.yaml), [invokes The Bot's AWS Lambda function](https://github.com/mozilla/MozDef/blob/bca65c274d363d56c417caada64be05e8585cd68/alerts/actions/triage_bot.py#L497) passing The Bot a unique `identifier`, the user to pose the question to, the name of the alert to send the user, the summary text of the alert to send the user and the level of confidence MozDef has in the identity of the user
-2. The Bot [sends a direct message to the user on Slack](https://github.com/mozilla/MozDef-Triage-Bot/blob/f36b293c37e407e96a20c3b225ed10467a835d0c/cloudformation/functions/slack_triage_bot_api/app.py#L235) with the user the question via the Slack API
+2. The Bot [sends a direct message to the user on Slack](https://github.com/mozilla/MozDef-Triage-Bot/blob/f36b293c37e407e96a20c3b225ed10467a835d0c/cloudformation/functions/slack_triage_bot_api/app.py#L235) with the question via the Slack API

 ![MozDef Triggers the Bot](https://mermaid.ink/img/eyJjb2RlIjoiZ3JhcGggVERcbiAgICBtb3pkZWZbTW96RGVmXVxuICAgIGJvdFtUaGUgQm90XVxuICAgIHNsYWNrW1NsYWNrIEFQSV1cbiAgICB1c2VyW1VzZXJdXG4gICAgbW96ZGVmIC0tPnxsYW1iZGEuaW52b2tlfCBib3RcbiAgICBib3QgLS0-fFBPU1R8IHNsYWNrXG4gICAgc2xhY2sgLS0-fERpc3BsYXkgbWVzc2FnZXwgdXNlclxuICAgICIsIm1lcm1haWQiOiJ7XG4gIFwidGhlbWVcIjogXCJkZWZhdWx0XCJcbn0iLCJ1cGRhdGVFZGl0b3IiOmZhbHNlLCJhdXRvU3luYyI6dHJ1ZSwidXBkYXRlRGlhZ3JhbSI6ZmFsc2V9)